The Downplay of a Key Condition

 Objective: Prevent entropy.
 Relationships naturally degrade without energy input.

-How you respond to good news is more predictive of relationship health than how you respond to bad news.
+Active Constructive Responding.
+How you respond to good news predicts relationship health more strongly than how you respond to bad news, per Gable’s research.

 - Active Constructive: “That is incredible!
 I know how hard you worked for that.
 When did you find out?
 How are we going to celebrate?”

-- Mechanism: ACR creates a “capitalization” effect, where the sharer relives the positive emotion, and the responder gets credit for amplifying it.
+Mechanism: ACR creates a “capitalisation” effect, where the sharer relives the positive emotion, and the responder gets credit for amplifying it.

 The Weekly Rhythm: